-Before we dive into the discussion of the fastest VPN protocol or the most secure VPN protocol, it’s important to take a step back and explain the different types of encrypted protocols first.
+Before we dive into a discussion of the fastest VPN protocol or the most secure VPN protocol, it’s important to explain the different types of encrypted protocols first.

 Layer 2 Tunneling Protocol (L2TP)

-A significant step up from PPTP, the Layer 2 Tunneling Protocol delivers better security at the cost of reduced speed.
+A significant step up from pioneering but outdated protocols like PPTP and SSTP, the Layer 2 Tunneling Protocol delivers better security at the cost of reduced speed.
 L2TP is commonly paired with the IPsec protocol to deliver AES-256 encryption, with the combination of the two referred to as L2TP/IPsec.

 However, L2TP/IPsec is still more suited for anonymization than for security, as there are other protocols, such as OpenVPN, offering even stronger levels of security.